Sweet, sweet summertime! Time to fire up the grill, gather round the firepit and enjoy a sustainable cookout.

 - Marshmallows for s’mores

 This isn’t just a good tip for a sustainable cookout, but for a sustainable home as well.
-Making things from scratch makes it possible for my household to stick to a very strict food budget, and it can stretch your cookout or party budget a lot further too!
+Making things from scratch makes it possible to spend less money on groceries, and it can stretch your party or cookout budget much further too!

-The most fun item to pick up locally: beer and wine!
-You can go do a tasting of local wineries and breweries if you’ve never done it before and make a day of it.
+The most fun item to pick out locally: wine and beer!
+Go do a tasting of local wineries and breweries and make a day of it.
 A sustainable cookout is still a fun cookout 🥂

 Putting Your Sustainable Cookout Together